 1961 – 1974

 Starting in 1961, a stylized blue “NY” was used as the renewed New York Giants emblem.
 The lowercase letters “NY” stand for New York.
-Graphically extended leg of the letter “y” stands out, forming a peculiar platform for “n.”
+The graphically extended leg of the letter “y” stands out, forming a peculiar platform for “n.”
 The color of the logo is navy blue.

 In 1975, designers reconsidered the design of elements of the New York Giants logo.
 Therefore, they suggested stylized letters instead of solid blue “NY” and added a thin white middle outline.
 They also changed the font and replaced the lowercase letters with uppercase ones.
 The letters “NY” stand for New York.